Korppi/pigsay/README.md

 # pigsay
-Cowsay clone but with pig.
+Inspired by cowsay.
 I made this to learn more about go and cobra.

 # How to use
 In builds/ folder you can find binaries for pigsay.
 For windows use pigsay.exe and for linux use pigsay.
 Download them, open terminal in folder you downloaded them and execute command